particle-iot/app-notes/AN005-Threading-Explainer/README.md

 - Most APIs are not thread safe
 - Limited memory and no virtual memory makes using large numbers of threads impractical
-- There is no way to stop a thread once started

 If you look through the Windows or Java APIs, it's abundantly clear which API calls are thread-safe, because they are listed as MT-safe or not.
 The Particle APIs are generally not safe, but there's no single reference as to what is safe.